CyberGym

 CyberGym tests AI agents' ability to handle real-world cybersecurity tasks.

-We collect 1,507 benchmark instances by systematically gathering real-world vulnerabilities discovered and patched across 188 large software projects.
+We collect 1,507 benchmark instances by systematically gathering real-world vulnerabilities discovered and patched across 188 widely distributed and large-scale software projects.
 Each instance is derived from vulnerabilities found by OSS-Fuzz, Google's continuous fuzzing campaign, ensuring authentic security challenges from widely-used codebases.

 CyberGym Overview